DemidovVladimir/alien-attack/README.md

 -  Too much time spent on providing world map file
 -  Should not jump straight away for cuncurent way of doing things (start simple is better and then refactor on the way)
 -  Perhaps usinig graph was not the best data structure to choose here

+## Provided some refactoring as well, what's new in this PR: https://github.com/DemidovVladimir/alien-attack/pull/1
+-  Using sequential login as a first itteration
+-  Fixed coupling problem that was happening in the first version
+-  Increased packages testing